Akanksha14-14/Ansible-roles_httpd_haproxy_LB/README.md

 setup.yml :  roles is excuted using this playbook removesetup.yml : to remove setup.yml's Playbook configuration

-### NOTE: if this roles exected on AWS , DO comment the YUM role in setup.yml !!!
+### NOTE: Using this roles on AWS , DO comment the YUM role in setup.yml: !!!